Purchasing a set of studio monitors for your home recording setup? That’s a huge step toward making better mixes.

 What if you’re in a larger room like a garage or a basement or you need a bit more volume?
 A larger speaker size might work better.

-If your home studio is pretty sizeable, consider 7″ or 8″ options.
+If your home studio is pretty sizable, consider 7″ or 8″ options.

 Have you determined what size makes the most sense for your situation?
 Next, you’ll want to find what brand has the sound, features, and looks you want!